thehamsti/oscura.nvim/README.md

 # Oscura.nvim

 A dark theme for Neovim that focuses on readability and aesthetics.
+All credit to Narrative (https://github.com/narative/oscura) just attempted to translate it into nvim.

 ## Features